denizzeybek/fullstack-e-commerce/readme.md

 Also you can filter products depending on their category name, or search a product by it's name.

+### In Progress
+Refactoring State Management to reduce code duplications

 ### Built with
 - NuxtJs